 Reasons Your Dog's Breath Smells Like Fish

 It's challenging to spend quality time with your dog when their breath wreaks with a fishy smell.
 We're not talking about the normal aroma of a dog's breath.
 We're talking about a uniquely powerful fish smell.
+Fortunately, this ranks among the other common issues that dogs face, so you probably don't need to worry too much.

 If your dog fish breath right now, you know what we mean, and you're in the right place.
 This article discusses potential reasons that your dog's breath smells and what to do about it.